 Keep reading to hear 15 different perspectives on beating creative block.

-The blank canvas (or computer screen – or whatever medium you work in) can be intimidating.
+The blank canvas (or computer screen—or whatever medium you work in) can be intimidating.
 There are just so many things you can do with it.
-By setting restrictions, you’re in a way making it easier for yourself to decide what to do.
+By setting restrictions, goals and realistic timelines, you'll find that you're likely to be able to focus and have more clarity of mind.

 If you’re struggling to work and nothing is coming to you, maybe you just need to recharge.
 Stop forcing it and walk away.
-Do something you enjoy, as Basford recommends.
+Johanna recommends doing something you enjoy.
 Focus your energy elsewhere.
-You may find that a solution comes when you’re least expecting it.
+You may find that a solution comes when you’re least expecting it

 For cases like these, make sure you always carry a sketchbook.
 You never know when inspiration might strike.